EduardoRosLab/NeuromechanicsControl/README.md

 ###### Work published in:
-Abadía, I., Bruel, A., Courtine, G., Ijspeert, A., Ros, E., & Luque, N. R. A neuromechanics solution for adjustable robot compliance and accuracy.
+Abadía, I., Bruel, A., Courtine, G., Ijspeert, A., Ros, E., & Luque, N. R (2025).
+A neuromechanics solution for adjustable robot compliance and accuracy.
 Science Robotics
 ****